Political history of the United Kingdom (1979–present): John Major (1990–1997)

 John Major was prime minister during British involvement in the Gulf War.
 Polls improved for the Conservatives despite the recession deepening throughout 1991 and into 1992, with the economy for 1991 falling 2% and unemployment passing the 2,000,000 mark.
 Major called a general election for April 1992 and took his campaign onto the streets, famously delivering many addresses from an upturned soapbox as in his Lambeth days.
 This populist "common touch", in contrast to the Labour Party's more slick campaign, chimed with the electorate and Major won, albeit with a small parliamentary majority.

 The narrow majority for the Conservative government proved to be unmanageable, particularly following the United Kingdom's forced exit from the European Exchange Rate Mechanism on Black Wednesday (16 September 1992) just five months into the new parliament.
 From this stage onwards, Labour – now led by John Smith – was ascendant in the opinion polls.
 Major allowed his economic team to stay in place unchanged for seven months after Black Wednesday before forcing the resignation of his chancellor, Norman Lamont, whom he replaced with Kenneth Clarke.
 This delay was seen as indicative of one of his weaknesses, an indecisiveness towards personnel issues that was to undermine his authority through the rest of his premiership.

 At the 1993 Conservative Party Conference, Major began his ill-fated "Back to Basics" campaign, which he intended to be about the economy, education, policing, and other such issues, but it was interpreted by many (including Conservative cabinet ministers) as an attempt to revert to the moral and family values that the Conservative Party were often associated with.
-A number of sleaze scandals involving Conservative MP's were exposed in lurid and embarrassing detail in tabloid newspapers following this and further reduced the Conservative's popularity.
+A number of sleaze scandals involving Conservative MPs were exposed in lurid and embarrassing detail in tabloid newspapers following this and further reduced the Conservative's popularity.
 Despite Major's best efforts, the Conservative Party collapsed into political infighting.
 Major took a moderate approach but found himself undermined by the right-wing within the party and his Cabinet.

 Major's policy towards the European Union aroused opposition as the Government attempted to ratify the Maastricht Treaty.
 Although the Labour opposition supported the treaty, they were prepared to undertake tactical moves to weaken the government, which included passing an amendment that required a vote on the social chapter aspects of the treaty before it could be ratified.
 Several Conservative MPs (the Maastricht Rebels) voted against the Government and the vote was lost.
 Major hit back by calling another vote on the following day (23 July 1993), which he declared a vote of confidence.
 He won by 40 but had damaged his authority.